nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

-# BICYCLE MODE
+# BICYCLE MODE SIGNALIZED INTERSECTION LOS

 > - The following bicycle delay calculation methodology is a modified from the HCM's two-way STOP-controlled intersection delay and from the Kittelson & Associates, Inc. NCHRP Project 17-876 Working Paper "Model for Predicting the Pedestrian Delay at Signalized Intersections".
 > - The reasoning being that a left turning bicyclist experiences similar delay due to gap acceptance that a pedestrian would when crossing the uncontrolled approaches of a TWSC intersection, and that a two-stage left turn for a bicycle is the same as a pedestrian's two-stage turn when trying to move  diagonally across an intersection.
 Thus, the delay calculations are analogous with modification.

 Although bicycles may experience some amount of queuing in locations of particularly high bicycle usage, bicycle delay is largely unaffected by capacity at present bicycle usage levels in the United States.
 The primary source of bicycle delay, *in addition to signal delay*, is due to left-turn maneuvers at intersections, lane blockage by automobiles, and crossing two-way STOP-controlled (TWSC) intersections.
-Thus the calculation of intersection delay for bicycles will be performed by:
+Thus the calculation of intersection delay for bicycles will be performed using the following proposed steps:

-1. Calculate Signal Delay
+1. Determine Signal Delay for Through Maneuvers

-2. Determine appropriate left-turn maneuver, or proportion of each.
-3. Calculate left-turn delay.
-4. Calculate average delay from signal delay and left-turn delay.
+2. Determine Left-Turn Maneuver Delay

+   a.
+Identify left-turn maneuver

+   b.
+Determine single-phase turn delay

+   c.
+Determine two-stage turn delay

+   ​	i.
+Determine Critical Headway

+   ​	ii.
+Estimate Probability of a Delayed Crossing

+   ​	iii.
+Calculate Average Delay to Wait for Adequate Gap

+   ​	iv.
+Estimate Delay Reduction due to Yielding Vehicles

+   ​	v.
+Calculate Average Pedestrian Delay and Determine LOS

-5. Determine Bicycle LOS Score for Intersection
+3. Determine average intersection Delay and Bicycle LOS Score for Intersection
-6. Determine LOS.

-If no control, calculate using TWSC intersection delay.
+*If no control, use TWSC intersection delay.
 If stop controlled, intersection delay is 0.

-## Step 1: Determine Signal Delay
+## Step 1: Determine Signal Delay for Through Maneuvers

 This step describes a procedure for evaluating the performance of one intersection approach.
 It is repeated for each approach of interest.
 Bicycle delay can be calculated only for intersection approaches that have an on‐street bicycle lane or a shoulder that can be used by bicyclists as a bicycle lane.
 Bicyclists who share a lane with automobile traffic will incur the same delay as the automobiles.

 ### *A. Compute Bicycle Lane Capacity*